-CSNPhilly.com's Jim Salisbury said the Phillies had shown interest in trading for Mets OF Jay Bruce, but were reluctant to deal multiple prospects to get him.
+CSNPhilly.com's Jim Salisbury said the Phillies had shown interest in trading for Bruce, but were reluctant to deal multiple prospects to get him.

-The Rangers, Blue Jays and Orioles should end up being Sandy Alderson's best option for dealing Bruce, MLB insiders had been predicting since late December.
-However, with Toronto bringing back Bautista, it would seem they'll be out on Bruce, which would leave Baltimore and Texas.
+The Rangers, Blue Jays and Orioles were expected to be Sandy Alderson's best option for dealing Bruce, MLB insiders predicted late December.
+However, with Toronto bringing back Bautista, and the O's trading for Seth Smith and re-signing Trumbo, it would seem they're both out on Bruce, which would leave Texas as the remaining best-possible option.
 I also think the Giants still make sense, but only if the Mets pick up the bulk of Bruce's $13 million salary.

 Bruce (19) hits a single during the fifth inning at Citi Field.
 Credit: Anthony Gruppuso-USA TODAY Sports